 Far From Home

 Speaking of acclimating to new realities, Edison and Lorca concealed their true selves by assuming new identities.
 The physical transformation caused by the technology that kept him alive made it relatively easy for Edison to rebrand himself as the alien Krall.
 Lorca himself took on the persona of Prime Lorca, inheriting his Starfleet rank and taking command of the U.S.S.
 Buran and then Discovery.
-While Edison relied on alien tech to continue on as Krall, Lorca used occasional injections to conceal that his Terran eyes were particularly sensitive to light.
+While Edison relied on alien tech to continue on as Krall, Lorca used occasional injections to conceal his Terran eyes' sensitivity to light.

 Mirror Lorca’s slyness surpassed Edison’s, as the Terran managed to manipulate Michael Burnham, Paul Stamets, Discovery’s crew, Admiral Cornwell, and Starfleet Command during his time in the Prime Universe.
 Lorca subtly worked to earn Burnham’s trust while simultaneously pushing Stamets to complete his work on the experimental spore drive.
 When Lorca’s mercilessness raised its head, the captain attributed it to his desire to defeat the Klingons at all costs.
 After Cornwell expressed concerns about Lorca’s mental state, the Terran purposely recommended that the admiral undertake a dangerous mission that eventually led to her imprisonment by the enemy.